emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/history_magaer.png" alt="history_magaer" width="200"/>

-Now we can see out previous history with all the Crimea Congo results.
-We are going to remove the TEST history and then go back to the Crimea Congo Ref Genome history to share it.
+Now we can check out the previous history, with all the Crimea Congo results.
+We are going to remove the TEST history and go back to the Crimea Congo Ref Genome history to share it.
 1. Select the dropdown icon :warning: be sure to select the dropdown in the history you want to delete, not in the good one.
 2. Select **Delete**
 3. Press *Switch to* in the Crimea Congo history